Birthing, Centering Pregnancy & Parenting

 Come and meet other women who are breastfeeding their babies!
 This free drop-in group is a collaboration between Berks County Breastfeeding Coalition and Penn State Health St. Joseph that focuses on allowing breastfeeding mothers to support each other in a warm, nurturing environment.
 Breastfeeding mothers and their babies are welcome to drop in for a cup of tea, relax, and chat with others about what’s going on as a new mom.
 Staff trained in lactation are available to answer any breastfeeding questions with accurate, up-to-date information.
 Weight checks are free.
 Moms and babies can come for as many weeks as they would like.
 Click here to view the brochure.

-Centering Pregnancy Prenatal Care Offered at Two Locations
+Centering Pregnancy Prenatal Care Offered at Two Locations: Downtown Campus and Bern Campus

-Since the Centering model promotes self-care, it has been linked to better overall health management.
-The combination of the continuity of prenatal care, as well as the educational, emotional, and social support the women in Centering Pregnancy receive has also been linked to better pregnancy health outcomes such as: lower rates of preterm delivery and low birth weight babies, and higher exclusive breastfeeding rates.
+Centering Pregnancy promotes self-care and has been linked to overall health managements.
+The combination of the continuity of prenatal care, as well as the educational, emotional and social support the women in Centering Pregnancy receive has also been linked to better pregnancy health outcomes such as: lower rates of preterm delivery and low birth weight babies, and higher exclusive breastfeeding rates.

-Please contact Kim Hunter, OB Nurse Navigator, at khunter3@PennStateHealth.psu.edu or (484)650-1767 for more information about this program.
+Groups are offered in both English and Spanish.
+Please contact Kim Hunter, Centering Coordinator, at khunter3@PennStateHealth.psu.edu or (610)378-2569 for more information about the Centering programs.